MAGIC SCHOOL

 She's speaking tonight at Stanford.

-Her opponent is Kathy MacKinnon, a Stanford professor of women's studies with shaky tenure: students and colleagues unanimously supported her, but the administration said her research lacks academic weight.
+Her opponent is Kathy MacKinnon, a Stanford professor of women's studies with shaky tenure: students and colleagues unanimously backed her, but the administration said her research lacks academic weight.
 It's on women and prisons.

 Do the speakers sound unequal?
 There's a reason.